 In every other role I’ve had, I’ve been the “go-to” guy.
 No matter what the problem was, no mater where on the osi chain, I knew enough to isolate the problem and find a solution.
 As a director of technology, I have a team of incredibly competent technicians and network guys.

 I’m finding it difficult to just stay out of their way.
 They know this network better than I (I’ve only been on the job for 24 days), they most likely have better skills than I do, and they are absolutely committed to our uptime.

 I’ve several meetings today where I’ll be talking about how to better organize our data flow, how to better organize our services, and how to help our IT provide better services to our constituencies.
 I’m advocating for the needs of my department, and understanding the needs of other departments.
 I’m budgeting, clarifying, leading, managing, and evangelizing.

 ...but I’m not really fixing stuff anymore.

-Published on Tuesday, August 24, 2010 (8 years, 3 months, and 3 weeks ago).
+Published on Tuesday, August 24, 2010 (8 years, 6 months, and one day ago).
 Posted in: Educational Tech Leadership